cpcwood/psql-backup-s3/README.md

 ```sh
 30 3 * * * . $HOME/psql-backup-s3/psql-backup-s3.env && $HOME/psql-backup-s3/psql-backup-s3.sh 2>&1 | logger -t psql-backup-s3
 ```

-For more info on how to setup job using crontab, checkout [ubuntu's guide here](https://help.ubuntu.com/community/CronHowto). [crontab guru](https://crontab.guru/) can be helpful for defining schedules.
+For more info on setting up a job using crontab, checkout [ubuntu's guide here](https://help.ubuntu.com/community/CronHowto). [crontab guru](https://crontab.guru/) can be helpful for defining schedules.

 ## Kubernetes CronJob

-[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is a built in feature which allows jobs to be run in containers periodically.
+[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is a built-in feature which allows jobs to be run in containers periodically.

 ### Config